ibm-messaging/mq-tls-ssl-wizard/com.ibm.mq.ssl-wizard/README.md

 The IBM MQ TLS/SSL Wizard is a utility designed to ease the administration of a basic TLS/SSL channel.

+This program was originally released as SupportPac MO04.

 Description
 ===========
 The MQ TLS/SSL Wizard takes input in series of entry panels and then generates